 - By providing opportunities for quality Collective Worship, both in school and church involving the wider community.

-(clear policy and guidelines, INSET, quality resources, effective planning, monitoring, evaluation)
+- (clear policy and guidelines, INSET, quality resources, attending church, parish family worship with us in school, effective planning, monitoring, evaluation)

-- By learning about other faiths, recognising and respecting the difference in each other.
+- By learning about and celebrating other faiths, recognising, respecting and celebrating the differences in each other.

-To nurture and inspire each individual to their full potential.
+To nurture and inspire each individual so that they can learn and grow in order to reach their full potential

 - By ensuring that inspirational learning encourages awe and wonder.